Therapy services

 It Takes Two to Talk®

-- Understand what motivates your child to communicate
+– Identifying what motivates your child to interact with you

 More Than Words®

-- Explore strategies to develop your child’s play and social skills
+– Strategies for developing your child’s play and social skills

 TalkAbility®